 Music Therapy With a Child on the Autism Spectrum

 David, a 5-year-old child on the autism spectrum, sees a music therapist each week at his school.
 David has difficulty joining other children in play and communicating his wants and needs effectively.
-David loves playing instruments and listening to music from children’s movies.
+David loves playing instruments and listening to music from children’s movies, so he is a perfect candidate for music therapy for autism.

 The music therapist brings a variety of instruments David can play without much instruction.
 David explores the instruments and the music therapist follows his lead.
 She begins singing his favorite songs, often leaving space for David to fill in the next word.
 Over time, the enjoyable experiences allow David to express his creativity in a fun and engaging way.